Considering both the needs of the parents and the needs of the children

 A workable visitation order will consider both the needs of the parents and the needs of the children, as well as how that ties into preexisting child custody agreements.
 For many divorcing couples, finding the magic middle ground is much easier said than done.
-At Holstrom, Block & Parke, APLC, our Newport Beach visitation lawyers encourage amicable solutions that work for everyone, minimize the chance of confrontation, and maximize your family’s benefit.
-To get more than 200 years of collective legal experience and certified family law specialists behind your visitation order, call (714) 770-8062 today and request a free over-the-phone consultation with our team.
+At Holstrom, Block & Parke, A Professional Law Corporation, our Newport Beach visitation lawyers encourage amicable solutions that work for everyone, minimize the chance of confrontation, and maximize your family’s benefit.
+To get more than 300 years of collective legal experience and certified family law specialists behind your visitation order.

 If a divorce concludes with you not winning custody of your child, this is not the same as losing your legal parentage of your child.
 You still maintain the right to visitation until a court decides to remove that right as well, which is not a usual circumstance.